samuelgja/ggtype/docs/functions/action.md

 `Run`

-The callback function to execute with validated parameters
+The callback function to execute with validated parameters.
+See ActionCbParameters interface for parameter details.

 ## Returns